 In the Baha’i Faith, an introductory discussion about the Faith, its teachings, concepts, truths and mysteries, is called a “fireside.”

 I’ve attended hundreds of Baha’i firesides in my day.
 I’ve personally spoken at or presented dozens and dozens as well – in people’s homes, at churches, in community halls, as well as in larger venues.
 In truth, a fireside does not need to be any kind of formal conversation.
-It can be two friends or acquaintances having a chat about spiritual topics in a park, coffee shop or bus stop, as long as it includes the important parts of a Baha’i fireside: love, heart-felt connection and some sharing of concepts about the divine reality:
+It can be two friends or acquaintances having a chat about spiritual topics in a park, coffee shop or bus stop, as long as it includes the important parts of a Baha’i fireside: love, heart-felt connection and some sharing of concepts about the divine reality.
+The Baha'i writings say:

 Over the years, after creating the digital media company SoulPancake and after speaking across the country to young people at universities about all manner of topics, including the Baha’i Faith, I started to think about what an online Baha'i fireside might look like.